-I have seen the future of Thai food happiness in Portland, and by lucky coincidence it is about a five minute drive from our house!
-A newish place called Mai Thai (shocking play on words, I know!) opened a couple of months ago down on 31st and SE Belmont.
+I have seen the future of Thai food happiness in Portland, and by lucky coincidence, it is about a five-minute drive from our house!
+A newish place called Mai Thai (a shocking play on words, I know!) opened a couple of months ago down on 31st and SE Belmont.
 Both w and I are huge Thai food aficionados, but here, like everywhere in America, you have to wade through rivers of mediocrity to find anything of quality.
 I had gotten a couple of to-go orders in the last three weeks from Mai Thai and was very impressed.
 Taking into account that no restaurant food eaten at home is as good as having it at the source, this was still really flavorful, interesting, and just plain good.
-I found one dish last week called Pad Prik King (c3 on their menu) which was a large serving of just-right green beans in a house made chili sauce with prawns.
+I found one dish last week called Pad Prik King (c3 on their menu) which was a large serving of just-right green beans in a house-made chili sauce with prawns.
 Two bites in I was already wondering when I could have it again.
 Instant food addiction!

 Between courses, we were talking with our server who also owns the place with her family.
 They came up from Los Angeles recently, looking to do their own style of Thai cooking without getting lost in the maze that is Asian dining in L.A.
 The space on Belmont was an underperforming Chinese joint for years, and they did a great job of renovating.
 Plus what really sells me on a place like this was her insistence that they “do food we like to eat, not what people expect”.
 I love that attitude, especially when it’s executed as well as they do at Mai Thai.